How to Upgrade Planning Analytics Workspace

-Upgraded for PAW 2.0.48.
+Upgraded for PAW 2.0.57.
 Planning Analytics Workspace (PAW) is on a release cadence of about every month from IBM.
-So each month, IBM will release a new version of the PAW server components, usually alongside a new version of Planning Analytics for Excel (PAX) .
-There will almost always be a new version of both when a new version of the TM1/Planning Analytics core is released.
+So each month, IBM will release a new version of the PAW server components, usually alongside a new version of Planning Analytics for Excel (PAX) and Planning Analytics Spreadsheet Services (PASS).
+There will almost always be a new version of all three when a new version of the TM1/Planning Analytics core is released.
 This note takes you through step by step how to upgrade the PAW server on Windows Server 2016.
-If you are doing a new installation of Planning Analytics Workspace, please see this post.

 Planning Analytics Versions

-Please note that PAW and PAX should be kept roughly in sync as PAX uses PAW to communicate with the PA/TM1 server, so please update PAW and PAX together and keep your PA server up to date as well.
+Please note that PAW, PAX and PASS should be kept roughly in sync as PAX uses PAW to communicate with the PA/TM1 server and PASS uses PAX to generate the TM1Web views.
+So please update PAW, PAX and PASS together and keep your PA server up to date as well.
 Please check this post for more information on Planning Analytics version management.

 Preparation for PAW Upgrade